South East Flows Restoration Project

 The cultural heritage program seeks to protect and manage the unique relationship Traditional Owner's have with the lands and waters of the Coorong and South East Region.

-The cultural heritage program included a cultural heritage survey as part of the design process to identify occurrence of Aboriginal cultural heritage sites (sites, objects or burials) along and adjacent to the proposed construction works.
-The survey was completed in January 2016 and conducted within the proposed construction area, as well as at defined laydown, borrow pit and access areas.
+A cultural heritage survey was conducted as part of the design process to identify occurrence of Aboriginal cultural heritage sites (sites, objects or burials) along and adjacent to the proposed construction works.
+The survey was completed in January 2016.

 Archaeological sites which are identified can not be disturbed without authorisation under section 23 of the Aboriginal Heritage Act 1988.

-Cultural heritage monitoring will complement the construction phase of the SEFRP to ensure that heritage sites identified are managed in a culturally appropriate manner.
+Cultural heritage monitoring took place during the construction phase of the SEFRP to ensure that if a heritage site was identified, it would be managed in a culturally appropriate manner.

 Ngarrendjeri engagement is facilitated through DEWNRs Ngarrendjeri Partnership Program.